 Since October 2006 I have recorded every aspect of my artistic development on my blog.
-Here I invite you “behind the scenes” into my studio, where I share all of my materials, class notes, travel journals, and step-by step demonstrations of my paintings and drawings, including video demos.
+Here I invite you “behind the scenes” into my studio, welcome!

 How is it I have never been to Musee Carnavalet before?
 It's a museum about the history of Paris, and I guess I was never interested before because I'd heard it was all in French.
 I just thought it would have a bunch of stuffy exhibits with long explanations in French.

 Turns out it's just a gorgeous gem of a museum.
 Starting with an incredible courtyard garden, it's an experience just to enter the beautiful scene.
 Even better, there was NO LINE at all, and on this particular day at least it was FREE.
 It felt like we'd stumbled on a secret museum!